-When multi-burner unit models 399 -1000 go into any Lockout or Blocking
+When multi-burner unit models 399 -1000 go into any Lockout or Blocking frequently shuts down, contact a qualified technician to restore normal running conditions.
+Do not attempt to repair it.

 Press the RESET key in order to reset normal operating conditions.
 On units model 399 up to 1000, to restore the normal operating condition, press RESET key one time, diplay will show the type of lockout, than press RESET key again (to back in normal display mode, press and hold for at least 5 seconds RESET key).
 The appliance will automatically attempt another start-up.